 We journeyed to Mae Sariang by Prempracha Songthaew, which took approximately 3 hours due to the rugged roads.
 I felt excited that we were really close to Myanmar, just the dense rainforest of Salawin National Park separated us.
 In addition, the National Park is home to several ethnic groups such as the Karen and Shan people.
 The Yuam is a tributary of the Salween which flows through the National Park and the Myanmar-Thailand border.
 Our room offered us a glimpse into the scale of the river where we saw Buffalo grazing along the banks.
 We spent just one night here as we arrived fairly early from Mae Hong Son on the first day.

 Mae Sariang locations of interest

 We hired a scooter and visited a cafe offering views across the mountains and forest, and of several temples.
-After lunch we experienced Wat Chom Thong, a beautiful temple with sweeping landscapes as far as the eye could see.
+After lunch we experienced Wat Chom Thong, a beautiful temple with sweeping landscapes as far as the horizon.
 As dusk fell we had already scooted into the edge of Salawin National Park, yet decided against driving too far.
 However, I highly recommend venturing into the 720km rainforest, as the biodiversity is among the richest in SE Asia.
 We ended the night with a fish based rice soup, and later a beer and fries in our guesthouse.
-The following morning we took the four-hour Prempracha Minivan back to Chiang Mai.
+The following morning we took the 4 hour Prempracha Minivan back to Chiang Mai.